Associated Students of the University of Hawaii: ASUH Lecture Series: 1960s

-During the 1960s, ASUH sponsored visiting lectures at UH.
+During the 1960s, ASUH sponsored visiting lectures at University of Hawaiʻi.
 Notable speakers include, Martin Luther King Jr., James Farmer, Robert Simmons of the Louisiana White Citizens Council, Communist Party boss Gus Hall, and American Nazi fuhrer George Lincoln Rockwell.
 Martin Luther King Jr. spoke at Andrew's Amphitheatre.

 Hawai'i Statehood: 1946 – 1959

 Around 1946, ASUH began conducting a national letter-writing campaign advocating for statehood.
 Student delegates attended a mock convention two years later to draft a "model" state constitution.
-In March 1946, ASUH senator Ralph Toyota, who was chair of the now defunct Statehood committee, worked with ASUH senators Tom McCabe and Mary Matsumoto to produce a statehood brochure that was sent to all mainland colleges, asking students for their support in promoting statehood for Hawai'i.
+In March 1946, ASUH senator Ralph Toyota, who was chair of the now defunct Statehood committee, worked with ASUH senators Tom McCabe and Mary Matsumoto to produce a statehood brochure that was sent to all mainland colleges, asking students for their support in promoting statehood for Hawaiʻi.

 ASUH senator Patsy Mink, the ASUH Statehood committee chair in January 1948, met with U.S. Senator Guy Cordon of Oregon to get support for statehood.
 In 1948, the statehood bill that remained stuck in a U.S. Senate committee failed to move to the full Senate.
 It took another decade before Hawai'i became the 50th state of the United States in 1959.